-Each cylinder in an engine fires once for
+Each cylinder in an engine fires once for every two revolutions of the crankshaft.

-cylinders are timed to keep the crankshaft turning smoothly.
-The propeller converts the power of the engine into airplane rapidly through the air.
+> The power strokes in the various cylinders are timed to keep the crankshaft turning smoothly.
+The propeller converts the power of the engine into the thrust that pulls an airplane rapidly through the air.